iExecBlockchainComputing/public-pool-scripts/README.md

 ## Option C: How to see my worker balances with iExec Account interface ?

-TO complete
+instrauctions TO DO

 # How to withdraw my rewards ?

 Just click on "Stop worker" Icon in the desktop VM.
 It will ask you to withdraw if you have any rewards or balances.
-See iexec-sdk withdraw code used[here](https://github.com/iExecBlockchainComputing/workerdrop-scripts-public/blob/master/stop-worker.sh#L33)
+See iexec-sdk withdraw code used [here](https://github.com/iExecBlockchainComputing/workerdrop-scripts-public/blob/master/stop-worker.sh#L33)